-The Information and Technology Directorate supports operations and organisational capability through the facilitation, development and management of technological solutions and initiatives that help solve ICT business problems.
+The directorate supports operations and organisational capability through the facilitation, development and management of technological solutions and initiatives that help solve ICT business problems.
 This includes the provision of advice, analysis and governance for ICT projects, programs and portfolio management frameworks, and oversight of the ICT functions delivered by the Frontline and Digital Division of QPS.
+For further information refer pages 33-34.